kingsquare/node-livedocx/README.md

 (250 free documents per day, see http://www.livedocx.com/pub/pricing for additional plans)

-- Step 2: Install node-livedocx.
+**Step 2**: Install node-livedocx.

 run `npm install livedocx`

-- Step 3: Assign your options (username, password, template and variables) and your callback function.
+**Step 3**: Assign your options (username, password, template and variables) and your callback function.

 The callback function receives any errors and a Buffer-object for the resulting document.

-See [example/index.js][https://github.com/kingsquare/node-livedocx/blob/master/example/index.js] for a full example on how to set these variables properly
+See [example/index.js](https://github.com/kingsquare/node-livedocx/blob/master/example/index.js) for a full example on how to set these variables properly

-- Step 4: Learn more
+**Step 4**: Learn more

 For more information on template options, see http://www.livedocx.com/pub/documentation/templates.aspx For more information on the used web service, see http://www.livedocx.com/pub/documentation/api.aspx